Wednesday, September 28, 2011

 Ahmad and Khalid and I smoked argheelah, which made me light-headed.
 Khalid doesn’t speak much English but Ahmad and I talked for a long time about life, work, and learning languages.
 He’s starting a Spanish course and applying to IT jobs with the company working on the new Palestinian city, Rawabi.
 He taught me how to say still, yet, and almost.
 Helikat (still) sounds like a cat helicopter, so I still remember that one.

 That night, I slept in the bedroom on the only bed.
 Everyone else slept on mats and couches.
-Things like that aren’t even open for discussion.
+I couldn't argue my way out of that one.
 I was so tired by midnight that I thought I would fall asleep immediately.
 But as I started drifting off, I heard a mosquito buzzing by my ear.
 Game over.
 I put the blanket up over my head, but it found my face.
 They always do.
 I let it land on my cheek and I smacked it.
 Boom.
 I tried to fall asleep again but I anticipated the next one, and it came with a friend.
 The harmony was too much.
 I pulled my scarf out of my bag and threw it over my head, but the material was too thick to breathe through, so I wrapped it so that only my nose, mouth and chin were exposed.
 A mosquito tried to fly up my nose.

 (diddly doo, diddly doo)

 I had missed my flight out of Tel Aviv.
-It hadn’t even occurred to me that the most security-obsessed state in the world would have stricter airport procedures, and my arrival 1.5 hours before departure (throw in the fact that I’m an overly-confident traveler) in a line full of people that were 3 hours early…drew no sympathy.
+It hadn’t even occurred to me that the most security-obsessed state would have stricter airport procedures to LEAVE, and my arrival 1.5 hours before departure (throw in the fact that I’m an overly-confident traveler) in a line full of people that were 3 hours early…drew no sympathy.
 I was approached by three different security people about my Jordanian and Egyptians stamps.
 Why was I studying Arabic?
 Because I wanted to?
 My carry-ons were unpacked and re-packed without my American phone and notebook full of contacts, and I was singled out for a special screening, where a girl in training went over all of my hemlines.
 I missed my flight, and was grounded for five days.
 It was midnight, and I was a mess.
 I didn’t know how to get change, or make sense of the Hebrew instructions on my phone card, or call the airline, or Expedia, or home.
-I had no way of reaching my brother, who was in an ashram somewhere in Israel.
+I had no way of reaching my brother, who I'd been traveling with for part of my trip and was now currently in an ashram somewhere in the Negev.
 I could reach him with internet, maybe in a day or two.
-I was confident of two things: how to find the Citadel Youth Hostel in the maze of Jerusalem’s Old City, and that I was welcome in the village of Bil’in, which was having its weekly demonstration in 12 hours.
+I was confident of two things: how to find the Citadel Youth Hostel in the maze of Jerusalem’s Old City, and that I was welcome in the village of Bil’in, which was having its weekly, but bigger-than-usual demonstration in 12 hours.

-I got to the hostel at 3am, slept on a bunk bed until 10, then caught a service taxi to Ramallah.
+I got to the hostel at 3am, and slept on a bunk bed until 10.
+I used the hostel's internet for a while to look up the website for the village of Bilin, where I learned of the recent death of Bassem Abu Rahma, nicknamed, Phil, or elephant.
+I remember crying in the lobby of the hostel, and that it didn't feel weird.
+By the end of my first trip to Palestine, there were plenty of reasons to cry.
+I caught a service taxi to Ramallah.
 It was Friday prayer when I arrived, and the city was almost deserted.
-I stuck out like a sore thumb with my little duffel bag, but stranger after stranger directed me to the taxi stand.
+I stuck out like a sore thumb with my little swim team duffel bag, but stranger after stranger directed me to the taxi stand.
 There was no Service to Bil’in, but I paid for a private taxi.
 I was already late.

 I think the most alone I’ve ever felt was getting out of that taxi outside the mosque in Bil’in.
 I didn’t know if anyone would remember me from the week prior, when I’d tagged along with a large group of French activists.
-We’d eaten makloubeh with one of the families and planted olive trees near the “separation fence,” which somehow invited a shower of sounds bombs and tear gas.
+We’d eaten makloubeh with one of the families and planted olive trees near the “separation fence,” which somehow invited a shower of sounds bombs and tear gas from the Israeli army.
 How this is supposed to put down a solidarity movement I’ll never know.
-Going to Bil’in is like Occupation 101, you get to see the settlement, the wall, and the soldiers all at once.
+Going to Bil’in is like Occupation 101, you can see the settlement, the wall, and the soldiers all at once.
+The path of the wall had rendered 60% of the village off-limits to the villagers, with a barbed-wire fence and military zone established on top of hundred-year-old olive groves.
+The village economy depended on olive harvesting and livestock grazing, which was easily disrupted by settlement expansion all over the West Bank.
 It’s a startling backdrop to the village, which is warm and friendly and often visited by foreigners on peace delegations, heavy-hearted by the time they get there, but more than willing to be uplifted.
 I fell in love with the spirit and the people there, and it might have had a little to do with the children who took care of the middle aged French activists as they cried and wheezed from the tear gas.

 I smelled the gas when I got out of the taxi, which was strange.
-It was a little windy, but the demonstration was outside the village.
-Since it was a larger-than-usual demonstration, it made sense that there was more gas.
+It was a little windy, but the demonstration was a ways outside of the village.
+Since it was a larger-than-usual demonstration, I guessed it made sense that there was more gas.
 I made my way out of the village toward the wall as some of the youngsters were heading away from the demo…I had missed most of it.
-But there were still dozens of people there.
+But there were still people there.
 A drum circle from Israel, a sax player who played while dodging plumes of gas, and several other villagers and foreigners at varying distances from the action.
 I stayed up the hill, with my duffel, looking around.
 The man who’s home I stayed at the week before saw me and recognized me.
 He came up and offered to take my bag back to his house.
 I had a place to stay that night.
-Excellent.
-We went back to his house and I got to see his 2-year-old daughter Labiba (Lulu) again.
+Phew.
+We went back to his house and I got to see his two-year-old daughter Lulu again.
 When she heard the pfft pfft of tear gas being released she ran around in circles and yelled “Jeish!
 Jeish!”
 Army!
 Army!

 “Wein al Jeish?” her dad asked playfully?
 Where is the army?